Brazil Poll: Companies Speeding Efforts to Meet 2020 ANVISA Deadlines, but Knowledge Gaps Remain

 TraceLink: Proven solutions, local expertise, and a global compliance perspective

-With the first deadline less than six months away, your preparations for managing serialized products across your Brazil importation and distribution operations should already be underway.
+With only a few weeks before the December 1 deadline, your preparations for managing serialized products across your Brazil importation and distribution operations should already be underway.
 Any further delay puts your Brazil product strategy—and your patients’ safety—at risk.